Generic stabilizers in actions of simple algebraic groups: Exclusion of triples

-We now assume $(G, \lambda, p)$ is a $p$-restricted large triple with $p \leq e(\Phi)$; for such a triple to be unexcluded, the weight $\lambda$ must be $p$-relevant, but the same need not be true of all dominant weights $\mu < \lambda$, since they need not appear in $V$ (indeed not all such dominant weights need be $p$-restricted).
-Here we shall make frequent use of L\"ubeck's online data \cite{Lub}, which for each $G$ lists all irreducible modules of dimension less than a certain bound, together with the weight multiplicities therein.
-There is one case where $\dim V$ exceeds the bound of \cite{Lub}: for the large triple $(G_2, 2\omega_1 + 2\omega_2, 3)$ we appeal instead to the paper \cite{GS} of Gilkey and Seitz.
+We now assume $(G, \lambda, p)$ is a $p$-restricted large triple with $p \leq e(\Phi)$; for such a triple to be unexcluded, the weight $\lambda$ must be $p$-relevant, but the same need not be true of all dominant weights $\mu \prec \lambda$, since they need not appear in $V$ (indeed not all such dominant weights need be $p$-restricted).
+Here we shall make frequent use of L\"ubeck's online data \cite{Lubdata}, which for a given $G$ lists all irreducible modules of dimension less than a certain bound, and gives the weight multiplicities in each.
+In addition, we use Lemma~\ref{lem: multiplicities in 3omega_1 and omega_1 + omega_2} to treat the triples $(B_\ell, \omega_1 + \omega_2, 2)$ and $(C_\ell, \omega_1 + \omega_2, 2)$ for $\ell \in [4, \infty)$, and \cite{GS} to treat the triple $(G_2, 2\omega_1 + 2\omega_2, 3)$.

 We shall again work through the possibilities for $G$ in turn, taking the entries in Table~\ref{table: p-relevant dominant weights}.
-We ignore those weights $\lambda$ for which $(G, \lambda, p)$ is not a large triple; to show that a large triple $(G, \lambda, p)$ is excluded we shall list certain dominant weights $\mu \leq \lambda$, together with their multiplicities $m_\mu$ in $V$, and sum both the values $m_\mu r_{\mu,p}$ and the values $m_\mu {r_\mu}'$ to provide lower bounds for both $s_{\lambda,p}$ and ${s_{\lambda,p}}'$.
+We ignore those weights $\lambda$ for which $(G, \lambda, p)$ is not a large triple; to show that a large triple $(G, \lambda, p)$ is excluded we shall list certain dominant weights $\mu \preceq \lambda$, together with their multiplicities $m_\mu$ in $V$, and sum both the values $m_\mu r_{\mu,p}$ and the values $m_\mu {r_\mu}'$ to provide lower bounds for both $s_{\lambda,p}$ and ${s_{\lambda,p}}'$.

 \begin{prop} Let $G = B_\ell$ and $p = 2$; then the unexcluded $p$-restricted large triples $(G, \lambda, p)$ are as listed in Table~\ref{table: unexcluded triples}. \end{prop}